 How the Million Dollars Is Invested

-If the million is invested in a money market account, your return will be about 1.00% as of this writing.
-(It’s important to note that since this return is a little less than the annual rate of inflation, you’re really getting a slightly negative “real” return.)
+If the million is invested in a money market account, your return will be almost nothing.
+It’s important to note that since money market returns are a little less than the annual rate of inflation, you’re really getting a slightly negative “real” return.

-On the other hand, if you’ve invested the stock market, you can’t really predict your return over periods of less than twenty years or so.
-(The time frame is ever-changing since the financial markets are always changing.)
+On the other hand, if you’ve invested in the stock market, it’s tricky to predict stock market returns over periods of less than a decade or two.

 The good news is that the dividend income of your stock return is more predictable than the growth (A.K.A. capital gains) of your stock investments.
-(This is another reason I prefer the income streams method over the retirement withdrawal method.
+This is another plus for the income streams method over the retirement withdrawal method.
 Dividends stocks can also experience both dividends and capital gains which build wealth.

 - On the other hand, the stock market return from 2010 through 2019 had a stellar annualized return of about 11.16% excluding dividends.

-As you can see, these two decades were night and day difference when it comes to investment returns, making it really hard to estimate future investment returns.
+As you can see, these two decades were night and day differences when it comes to investment returns, making it really hard to estimate future investment returns.

 We also know that most investors will have some money in bonds and money markets, bringing the overall investment return down in most years.